ebebbington/copytube/src/copytube/README.md

   'email_address' => 'Edward.idontexist@hotmail.com',
   'password' => 'Some password'
 ];
-// Check if user is logged in
-Log::debug('Is user logged in: ' .
+// Check if user is logged in - manual way, the automatic way is using ->middleware('auth') Log::debug('Is user logged in: ' .
 Auth::check());
 // Log user in
 Log::debug('Logging user in:');